EvanMorsch/C-List/README.md

 <br/>

 ## Static functions
-Users really shouldnt ever need to touch these but, theyre there to be used i guess so i'll go over them
+Users really shouldnt ever need to touch these but, theyre there to be used i guess so i'll go over them.
 <br/>

 ### List_Node_Create